Melbourne Hindustani Classical Music Society

 Pt Uday Bhawalkar (Dhrupad Vocal)

-Pandit Uday Bhawalkar is among the world's foremost Dhrupad vocalists and has been a strong force in its growing recognition, popularity and resurgence worldwide.
-He spent over 12 years studying and living in the traditional guru-shishya parampara with Ustad Zia Fariduddin Dagar (Vocal) and Ustad Zia Mohiuddin Dagar (Rudra-Veena), the towering pillars of the Dhrupad tradition.
+Pt.
+Uday Bhawalkar is among the foremost Dhrupad vocalists and has been a strong force in its growing recognition, popularity and resurgence , worldwide.
+He’s a disciple of Ustaad Zia Fariduddin Dagar (vocal) and Ustaad Zia Mohiuddin Dagar (Rudra-Veena), the towering pillars of the Dhrupad tradition.

 tickets